-For the TAI scale unit measurement at hand, most of the time (75.6%) the quartz oscillator based microwave synthesis was employed.
-During the remaining 24.4% of the measurement time this synthesis was replaced by a synthesis which makes use of an optically stabilized microwave oscillator [1-3].
-The short term frequency stability of the microwave oscillator is provided by a 1.5 $\mu$ m cavity stabilized fiber laser via a commercial femtosecond frequency comb.
+The quartz oscillator based microwave synthesis was replaced by a synthesis which makes use of an optically stabilized microwave oscillator [1-3].
+The short term frequency stability of the microwave oscillator is provided by a 1.5 μm cavity stabilized fiber laser via a commercial femtosecond frequency comb.
 In the long-term the microwave oscillator is locked to the hydrogen maser to enable the fountain frequency measurement with respect to the maser.
 In this setup the instability contribution of the microwave oscillator via the Dick-effect becomes negligible and the overall instability is mostly caused by the quantum projection noise of CSF2 and the frequency instability of the hydrogen maser.